 MD/PhD Medical Scholars Program

 Carle Illinois College of Medicine’s MD/PhD Medical Scholars Program (MSP) is designed to prepare a diverse cadre of physician-scholars to confront the multi-dimensional problems and issues that face medicine and society.
-Students in the program will earn the MD degree from Carle Illinois and a PhD from one of the existing PhD programs at UIUC.
-Students may pursue graduate study in any discipline offered on campus, including biomedical sciences, engineering, the physical sciences, humanities, and social sciences.
+Students in the program will earn the MD degree from Carle Illinois and a PhD from one of the existing PhD programs at the University of Illinois.

 Applying to the Medical Scholars Program

-Over the first year of medical school, students will receive advising from the MSP and be able to explore different PhD programs and potential advisors.
-Near the end of the first year, interested students will complete an MD/PhD application to be reviewed by an MSP Admissions Sub-Committee.
-We expect to select two MSP students per year in coordination with graduate programs.
-MSP students can apply for any PhD program at the University of Illinois for admittance.
-Graduate work will begin after satisfying requirements for Phase 1 of the curriculum and passing Step I in year 2.
+In addition, interested Carle Illinois MD students may apply to the MD/PhD program after their first year of medical school.
+During the first year of medical school, interested students will receive advising from the MSP and be able to explore different PhD programs and potential advisors.
+Interested students will complete an MSP application in the first quarter of Fall semester in their M2 year to be reviewed by the MSP Admissions Sub-Committee in conjunction with the desired graduate department and the Graduate College.
+If accepted, graduate work will begin after satisfying requirements for the pre-clerkship curriculum (first 18 months of the curriculum) and passing USMLE Step I.

 Funding